not-magic/Open309/README.md

 * _STICK_THROW_DEGREES_ - This is the max rotation of the lever (e.g. max throw angle) which is used to generate the collar angles.
 This adjusts the size of the collar.
 * _SWITCH_GUARD_DISTANCE_ - This will adjust the size of the gate in the switch plate.
 This may never be hit, but due to the way korean levers work, applying enough pressure you can force the grommet to deform and push the actuator towards the lever anyway.
 This is protection against damaging the switches.
 If you find you are hitting this with space to go, lower this distance.
 * _SHAFT_DIAMETER_ - This is the diameter of the shaft, used to generate the collar range of motion.
-* _SQUIRCLENESS_  - This affects the shape of the gate.
+* _SQUIRCLENESS_  - This affects the shape of the collar.
 At 0 it is a perfect circle.
 Higher numbers warp it into a square.

 Using a larger sized actuator has the same basic effect of reducing the switch away spacing, except it may also reduce the throw angle if it hits the switch guard.